alelapi/jsnad-preparation/README.md

 # jsnad-preparation

+Some notes about:
-HOME - My preparation to JSNAD certification exam
+- Node.js (JSNAD certification exam)
+- Javascript